-Chicopee Lake is a secluded spot also ideal for smaller group programs at Elachee.
-We will work with you to customize a grade-specific water study or evening telescope program
+Chicopee Lake is a secluded spot also ideal for smaller groups to enjoy an Elachee field trip experience.
+We will work with you to customize a grade-specific program.

 - The Chicopee Woods Aquatic Studies Center features a spacious lake boardwalk and covered teaching pavilion, with restroom access.